Sidra Data Platform (version 2022.R1: Joyous Junaluska)¶

 Sidra's team is constantly working on improving the product stability, and the following list includes the more relevant bugs fixed and improvements developed as part of this new release:

-- Fixed an issue when retrieving runId from Databricks, whereby a change in the runId numeration was triggering an error in the Client Application pipelines. #137836
+- Fixed an issue when retrieving runId from Databricks, whereby a change in the runId numeration was triggering an error in the Data Product pipelines. #137836

 - Fixed an issue where the dataset template for a specific activity was passing a wrong reference of the dataset template, therefore the default values were incorrect. #137369

-- Solved an issue in pipelien templates, by removing index for ItemId and adding a composite index and force the datase(source)templatepipelinetemplate to be update only when the ItemId IdDataset(source)and PipelineId exists. #137446
+- Solved an issue in pipeline templates, by removing index for ItemId and adding a composite index and force the dataset(source)templatepipelinetemplate to be update only when the ItemId IdDataset(source)and PipelineId exists. #137446

 - Fix 'time' translation cast to string in parquet files in Azure SQL connector plugin #134759

-- Solved an issue when synchronizing data in some Client Application templates when there are no assets in Core DB. #137402
+- Solved an issue when synchronizing data in some Data Product templates when there are no assets in Core DB. #137402

 - Fixed an issue in Transfer Query, which failed for fail ingestion when including